andraandrei/dictionary-app/README.md

 It has also helped me to be very self-sufficient and to search for resources and find solutions autonomously in an unknown environment.

+## How to install and run the project

 ## How to use the project

 Run the project and the REST API will bind to `http://localhost:8016`.
 The following endpoints have been defined: